znfish/m5-html-intro/README.md

 - `section`: A distinct section of content on your page, containing text, images, links, headers, etc.
 - `footer`: The section at the bottom of your page, which contains copyright information and additional links.

-While you can make a page _appear_ the same without these organizational elements, it is crucial for screenreaders to be able to navigate between these sections.
+While you can make a page _appear_ the same without these organizational elements, it is crucial for screen readers to be able to navigate between these sections.
 It will also help you keep your page well organized.
 A typical page body may have this structure

 ```html
 <!doctype html>